Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/GetElevationAtAPoint/readme.md

 1. Create a SceneView and Scene with an imagery base map.
 2. Set an ArcGISTiledElevationService as the elevation source of the scene's base surface.
-3. Use the screenToBaseSurface(screenPoint) method on the scene view to convert the tapped screen point into a point on surface.
-4. Use the getElevationAsync(surfacePoint) method on the base surface to asynchronously get the elevation.
+3. Use the GetElevationAsync(surfacePoint) method on the base surface to asynchronously get the elevation.

 ## Relevant API